thesashanextdoor/Laptev_Sea/global_database/data/README.md

 # Description

-In this part of my work I would like to try to collect and systematized the whole published information of earthquakes which occurred in Laptev sea region during all time available.
+In this part of my work I would like to try to collect and systematize the whole published information of earthquakes which occurred in Laptev sea region during all time available.